Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

 \paragraph{\Fr distance.} Modern tracking devices yield an abundance of movement data, e.g., in the form of GPS trajectories.
 This data is usually given as a sequence of points in $\RR^d$ for some small dimension $d$ like 2 or 3.
 By interpolating linearly between consecutive points, we obtain a corresponding polygonal curve.
 One of the most fundamental tasks on such objects is to measure similarity between two curves $\pi,\sigma$.
 A popular approach is to measure their distance using the \Fr distance, which has two important variants: The classic \emph{continuous \Fr distance} is the minimal length of a leash connecting a dog and its owner as they continuously walk along the interpolated curves $\pi$ and $\sigma$, respectively, from the startpoints to the endpoints without backtracking.
 In the \emph{discrete \Fr distance}, at any time step the dog and its owner must be at vertices of their curves and may jump to the next vertex.
 This discrete version is well motivated when we think of the inputs as sequences of points rather than polygonal curves, i.e., if the interpolated line segments between input points have no meaning in the underlying application.
 In comparison to other similarity measures such as the Hausdorff distance, the \Fr distance considers the ordering of the vertices along the curves, thus reflecting an intuitive property of curve similarity.

 The time complexity of the \Fr distance is well understood.
 For the continuous \Fr distance, Alt and Godau designed an $\Oh(n^2 \log n)$-time algorithm for polygonal curves $\pi,\sigma$ consisting of $n$~vertices~\cite{AltG95}.
 Buchin et al.~\cite{BuchinBMM14} improved on this result by giving an algorithm that runs in time $\Oh(n^2 \sqrt{\log n} (\log \log n)^{3/2})$ on the Real RAM and $\Oh(n^2 (\log \log n)^2)$ on the Word RAM.
 The first algorithm for the discrete \Fr distance ran in time $\Oh(n^2)$~\cite{EiterM94}, which was later improved to $\Oh\big(n^2 \tfrac{\log \log n}{\log n}\big)$~\cite{AgarwalBAKS13}.
 On the hardness side, conditional on the Strong Exponential Time Hypothesis, Bringmann~\cite{Bringmann14} ruled out $\Oh(n^{2-\eps})$-time algorithms for any $\eps > 0$, for both variants of the \Fr distance.
 Recently, Abboud and Bringmann~\cite{abboud2018tighter} showed that any $\Oh(n^2 / \log^{17+\eps} n)$-time algorithm for the discrete \Fr distance would prove novel circuit lower bounds.
+On the practical side, several fast implementations for computing the continuous Fréchet distance resulted from the SIGSPATIAL GIS Cup 2017 \cite{sigspatial1, sigspatial2, sigspatial3} with a follow-up work significantly improving on these results \cite{BKN19}.

 Many extensions and variants of the \Fr distance have been studied, e.g., generalizing from curves to other types of objects, replacing the ground space $\RR^d$ by more complex spaces, and many more (see, e.g., \cite{Indyk02,BuchinBW09,AltB10,ChambersETAL10, Wenk2010geodesic,MaheshwariSSZ11,DriemelHP13, avraham2015discrete}).
 Applications of the \Fr distance range from moving objects analysis (see, e.g.,~\cite{BuchinBGLL11}) through map-matching tracking data (see, e.g.,~\cite{BrakatsoulasPSW05}) to signature verification (see, e.g.,~\cite{MunichP99}).